 Know the Ground Rules

-When it comes to the financial analysis of your business plan, it will serve you well to have a basic idea of what each element should include, where the data comes from, and what the numbers mean.
+When it comes to the financial analysis of your business plan, have a basic idea of what each element should include, where the data comes from, and what the numbers mean.
 This stands even if you have help developing the financial analysis section because you will be the one left to explain and expand on the financial data in face-to-face situations.

 Check Your Math